AdolfCarr/Simple-personal-website/README.md

 3.	#### Deploy an application with GitHub Actions and Azure Static Web Apps.

-Give a resource Group name at the Static Web App details.
+Give a resource Group name at the `Static Web App details`.

 <p align="center">
   <img src="images/create_static_web_app_1.png" width="596" height="338" alt="Deploy of the Static Web App on the Azure Portal">